 Reg.
-8A-460.1.
+37-460.1.
 Distinction between retail sales and certain other transfers of tangible personal property.

-(a) Charges for transfer of tangible personal property included in the gross income of the business activity of persons engaged in the following business activities shall be deemed only as gross income from such business activity and not sales at retail taxed by Section 8A-460:
+- (a) Charges for transfer of tangible personal property included in the gross income of the business activity of persons engaged in the following business activities shall be deemed only as gross income from such business activity and not sales at retail taxed by Section 37-460: - (1) tangible personal property incorporated into real property as part of reconstruction or construction contracting, per Sections 37-415 through 37-418. - (2) (Reserved) - (3) job printing, per Section 37-425. - (4) mining, timbering, and other extraction, but not sales of sand, gravel, or rock extracted from the ground, per Section 37-430. - (5) publication of newspapers, magazines, and other periodicals, per Section 37-435. - (6) rental, leasing, and licensing of real or tangible personal property, per Sections 37-445 or 37-450. - (7) restaurants and bars, per Section 37-455. - (8) food for home consumption, per Section 37-462. - (9) telecommunications services, per Section 37-470. - (10) utility services, per Section 37-480. - (11) wastewater removal services, per Section 37-485. - (b) Distinction between construction contracting, retail, and certain direct customer service activities. - (1) When an item is attached or installed on real property, it is a construction contracting activity and any subsequent repair, removal, or replacement of that item is construction contracting. - (2) Items attached or installed on tangible personal property are retail sales. - (3) Transactions where no tangible personal property is attached or installed are considered direct customer service activities (for example: carpet cleaning, lawn mowing, landscape maintenance).

-- (1) tangible personal property incorporated into real property as part of reconstruction or construction contracting, per Sections 8A-415 through 8A-418. - (2) (Reserved) - (3) job printing, per Section 8A-425. - mining, timbering, and other extraction, but not sales of sand, gravel, or rock extracted from the ground, per Section 8A-430. - (5) publication of newspapers, magazines, and other periodicals, per Section 8A-435. - (6) rental, leasing, and licensing of real or tangible personal property, per Sections 8A-445 or 8A-450. - (7) restaurants and bars, per Section 8A-455. - (8) telecommunications services, per Section 8A-470. - (9) utility services, per Section 8A-480. - (b) Distinction between construction contracting, retail, and certain direct customer service activities. - (1) When an item is attached or installed on real property, it is a construction contracting activity and any subsequent repair, removal, or replacement of that item is construction contracting. - (2) Items attached or installed on tangible personal property are retail sales. - Transactions where no tangible personal property is attached or installed are considered direct customer service activities (for example: carpet cleaning, lawn mowing, landscape maintenance). - (4) Demolition, earth moving, and wrecking activities are considered construction contracting. - (c) The sale of sand, rock, and gravel extracted from the ground shall be deemed a sale of tangible personal property and not mining or metallurgical activity. - (d) Sale of consumable goods incorporated into or applied to real property is considered a retail sale and not construction contracting.
+- (4) Demolition, earth moving, and wrecking activities are considered construction contracting. - (c) The sale of sand, rock, and gravel extracted from the ground shall be deemed a sale of tangible personal property and not mining or metallurgical activity. - (d) Sale of consumable goods incorporated into or applied to real property is considered a retail sale and not construction contracting.
 Examples of consumable goods are lubricants, faucet washers, and air conditioning coolant, but not paint. - (e) Installation or removal of tangible personal property which has independent functional utility is considered a retail activity. - (1) "Tangible personal property which has independent functional utility" must be able to substantially perform its function(s) without attachment to real property.
 "Attachment to real property" must include more than connection to water, power, gas, communication, or other service. - (2) Examples of tangible personal property which has independent functional utility include artwork, furnishings, "plug-in" kitchen equipment, or similar items installed by bolts or similar fastenings. - (3) Examples of tangible personal property which does not have independent functional utility include wall-to-wall carpeting, flooring, wallpaper, kitchen cabinets, or "built-in" dishwashers or ranges. - (4) The installation of window coverings (drapes, mini-blinds, etc.) is always a retail activity.

 Reg.
-8A-460.2.
+37-460.2.
 Retail sales: trading stamp company transactions.